 Note: A superannuation death benefit cannot be rolled over (to the superannuation account of the nominated beneficiary/ies).

-Lump sum death benefits may be received:
+Lump sum death benefits can be payable from –

-On the conversion of, or payment of, a superannuation pension or annuity,
+- On the conversion of, or payment of, a superannuation pension or annuity,

-On the conversion of a reversionary pension or annuity made within the later of:
+- On the conversion of a reversionary pension or annuity made within the later of:

 - Six months of the death of the original recipient,